MPPT Solar Regulator Charge Controller

 Solar Panels and Solar Regulators go hand in hand.
 Everyone knows that.
 However, not everyone understands the exact function of a solar regulator or the science behind it.

-In this blog I will look in depth at the excellent 30 Amp Intelligent Regulator from iTechworld.
-This one of the most sophisticated, flexible and full featured regulators currently on the market.
-However, if you strip away the fancy features and displays, the 30 Amp Intelligent Regulator does the exact same basic task as almost all of their cheaper and less sophisticated versions.
+In this blog I will look in depth at the excellent 30 Amp MPPT from iTechworld.
+This is one of the most sophisticated, flexible and full featured regulators currently on the Australian market.

 So what does a regulator do?